Redmi Note 12 Series to Feature MediaTek Dimensity 1080 SoC: Report

 Redmi Note 12 series is tipped to feature the newly launched MediaTek Dimensity 1080 SoC, according to a tipster.
 Xiaomi has launched quite a few Redmi Note 11 series smartphones in India.
 The Redmi Note 11 Pro+ 5G is the company's most premium offering in the Redmi Note 11 series.
 There are as many as six smartphones in the Redmi Note 11 series lineup in India.
 Xiaomi is expected to launch the Redmi Note 12 series soon.
 The Redmi Note 12 series will debut in China, followed by other markets.
 Going by previous launch cycles, the Redmi Note 12 series should debut in October or November in China.
 While there is no official word from the company, a tipster has revealed some key details about the upcoming Xiaomi mid-range smartphones.

-According to details shared by known tipster Digital Chat Station, [spotted] by IT Home, Redmi Note 12 series could feature the newly launched MediaTek Dimensity 1080 SoC.
+According to details shared by known tipster Digital Chat Station, spotted by IT Home, Redmi Note 12 series could feature the newly launched MediaTek Dimensity 1080 SoC.
 The new 6nm chipset from MediaTek was unveiled on Tuesday and is claimed to offer improved performance and efficiency over the Dimensity 920.
 The SoC has an upgraded octa-core CPU with two ARM Cortex-A78 CPU cores operating at up to 2.6GHz, combined with an ARM Mali-G68 GPU.
-The new MediaTek SoC also supports a 200MP main camera sensor, which might become a trend in smartphones in 2023.
+The new MediaTek SoC also supports a 200-megapixel main camera sensor, which might become a trend in smartphones in 2023.

 On top of this, the chipset integrates a hardware-accelerated HDR video recording engine to process up to 4K resolution.
 MediaTek also claimed that the Dimensity 1080 SoC's HyperEngine 3.0 and integrated AI processing unit 3.0 offers gaming enhancements and seamless connectivity.